accordproject/techdocs/README.md

 Technical Documentation for all Accord Project code.
 This site uses [Docusaurus](https://docusaurus.io) to generate static HTML.

-The site is hosted at: https://docs.accordproject.org
+The site is hosted at https://docs.accordproject.org

-Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
+Accord Project is an open source, a non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
 Accord Project operates under the umbrella of the [Linux Foundation][linuxfound].
 The technical charter for the Accord Project can be found [here][charter].

 ## Installation